Simon-Brandt/ShellArgparser/README.md

 # Bash argparser

-The argparser is a designed to be an easy-to-use, yet powerful command-line argument parser for your Bash scripts, superior to the traditionally used [`getopt`](https://man7.org/linux/man-pages/man1/getopt.1.html "man7.org &rightarrow; man pages &rightarrow; getopt(1)")/[`getopts`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#index-getopts "gnu.org &rightarrow; Bourne Shell Builtins &rightarrow; getopts") or a bare suite of conditionals in a `case..esac` statement.
+The argparser is a designed to be an easy-to-use, yet powerful command-line argument parser for your shell scripts (mainly Bash), superior to the traditionally used [`getopt`](https://man7.org/linux/man-pages/man1/getopt.1.html "man7.org &rightarrow; man pages &rightarrow; getopt(1)")/[`getopts`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#index-getopts "gnu.org &rightarrow; Bourne Shell Builtins &rightarrow; getopts") or a bare suite of conditionals in a `case..esac` statement.
 It is entirely written in pure Bash, without invoking external commands.
 Thus, using the argparser does not add additional dependencies to your script, especially not on differing versions of a program (like [`awk`](https://man7.org/linux/man-pages/man1/awk.1p.html "man7.org &rightarrow; man pages &rightarrow; awk(1p)")).
-Shells other than Bash are (currently) not supported.
+Shells other than Bash are only supported with a slightly different method of invokation (*i.e.*, running the argparser in a pipe, not by sourcing it).
 The argparser is inspired by the [Python argparse module](https://docs.python.org/3/library/argparse.html "python.org &rightarrow; Python documentation &rightarrow; argparse module").

 ## Table of contents